How do I

 children can I have?

-foster home varies depending on the size and capacity of
+a foster home varies depending on the size and capacity

-the home.
-California State Licensing Regulations set an
+of the home.
+California State Licensing Regulations set

-with no more that two children per bedroom.
+with no more than two children per bedroom.
+Keep in mind

 will I get placement?